cfe-lab/Kive/CONTRIBUTING.md

     unit tests.

     ./manage.py test --settings kive.test_settings_pg

+2. Check if the kiveapi package needs to update its version number by looking for new commits in the `/api` folder.
 2. Check that all the issues in the current milestone are closed.
 3. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y
     matches the version on the milestone.
 If you have to redo